zolvo/appron/README.md

  <img src="documentation/appronlogo.jpg" alt="appron-home" width="300">
 </h1>

 <h4 align="center">'APPRON' is a web app inspired by a chef friend who want to get a valuable income and flexible time, as well to help people who need a safe, certified, and experienced chef to make their home event.
 And I found couple web to be a reference such as 'MeetAChef' and 'ChefOnDemand' that allows users to look for their chef.
-A logged in users have the ability to search for their chef, make an appointment, give a like and rating, and share their comments & thoughs.
+A logged in users have the ability to search for their chef, make an appointment, give a like and rating, and share their reviews & thoughs.
 <pFirst_draft is built with React, Flask, Python and PostgreSQL, SQLAlchemy</h4>

 ---